nmare0461/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Vitali Polikov
     text: >
-      a passionate web developer dedicated to creating dynamic and responsive web applications.
+      A passionate web developer dedicated to creating dynamic and responsive web applications.
 With a strong foundation in HTML, CSS, JavaScript, and frameworks like React and Node.js, I thrive on turning ideas into functional and user-friendly websites.
 My goal is to deliver high-quality